jarviscanada/jarvis_data_eng_NaimSyed/README.md

 # Naim Syed .
 Jarvis Consulting

 I am a Business Systems Analyst at Jarvis Consulting with a strong interest in data analytics and automation.
 I have a bachelor's in accounting from Toronto Metropolitan University and a certificate in Data Science from Lighthouse Labs.
 I have four years of experience working in the pension and benefits industry where I have led projects to automate business processes by integrating ERP systems and building custom RPA solutions.
-I also supported decision-making in policy development by analyzing financial.
+I also supported decision-making in policy development by analyzing financial data.
 During my free time, I enjoy playing recreational sports and captaining a Sunday league basketball team.

 ## Skills